Check immunisation history with patient, administer vaccinations appropriately (see table 2 below) and inform patient's GP.

 Completion of radio- or chemotherapy | Delay vaccination for at least 3 months. |

-Bone marrow transplant | 9-12 months post transplant. |
+Bone marrow transplant | 9-12 months post-transplant. |

-*For further information see the Green Book (Immunisation against Infectious Diseases) via https://www.gov.uk/government/organisations/department-of-health or British Committee for Standards in Haematology (www.bcshguidelines.com) or contact the immunology department. |
+*For further information see the Green Book (Immunisation against Infectious Diseases) via https://www.gov.uk/government/organisations/department-of-health. |

 Vaccinations | Notes / Comments |

-Meningococcal group B (Bexsero®) | |
+Meningococcal group B (Bexsero® or Trumenba®) |

-Meningococcal Group C conjugate (MenC) | |
+Meningococcal Group ACWY conjugate (Menveo® or Nimenrix®) | |

-Influenza vaccine | Recommended yearly to all adult patients. |
+Influenza vaccine | Recommended yearly to all adult patients during the influenza season. |

-Pneumococcal vaccine | Give at same time as Hib/MenC vaccine.
-For all patients re-immunisation is recommended every 5 years |
+Pneumococcal polysaccharide vaccine (PPV23, Pneumovax® 23) | Give at the same time as the Meningococcal ACWY conjugate vaccine.
+For all patients re-immunisation is recommended every 5 years. |

-Amoxicillin oral 500mg every 24 hours.
+Amoxicillin oral 500mg once daily or

 If true penicillin / beta-lactam allergy:

-Erythromycin oral 500mg every 24 hours.
+Erythromycin oral 500mg once daily.

 All patients with an absent or dysfunctional spleen should receive prophylactic antibiotics for at least 2 years, but ideally for life.
 Prophylactic antibiotics should be started immediately post surgery.